-This section uses the concept of service loops to inform the user on how to prepare HD mini-SAS cables for installation into the CMA.
+This section uses the concept of service loops to inform the user on how to prepare HD mini-SAS cables for installation into either the CMA Standard or CMA Lite.
 The power and Ethernet cables do not need to be added to the Service Loop bundle.
 This concept utilizes measurements that begin at the connector end of the cable and along the cable itself.
 The Service Loop Dimensions figure and the Service Loop Dimensions table are paired together to communicate the length in which connectors, velcro, and the CMA cage must be set at to avoid binding or snagging.